Mariacodes777/Bakery_Production_Visualization/README.md

 # Bakery_Production_Visualization
 This is a fun little project using fabricated bakery data to show visualizations in python using both seaborn and matplotlib packages.
+I had this fun idea since I work in a bakery!
+I thought it would be really fun to create a fake bakery dataset to visualize it, so that the information could inspire how in real life this could be super useful in creating a steady production process of how much of each items are needed based on numbers sold in previous weeks.
+This is a fun combination for my love of cake making and data!
+I hope you enjoy!